Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Learning a new subject might take time and effort on your part, but where you learn is equally important.
 If you’re struggling to choose between Coursera vs Udacity, you can’t afford to make a mistake.
 Why?
 You could choose wrongly and miss out on real value for your money.
 There’s also the possibility of paying for a course you could have scored for free.

-Thankfully, I recently paid to take online courses on both Coursera and Udacity.
-From my experience, I created this detailed review.
+Our team paid for and completed courses on both Coursera and Udacity.
+This detailed comparison is based on that hands-on testing.
 It has all the info you need to make the best choice for you and your career.

 Don’t have time to read every detail?
 The overview section comes next, and it should be enough to help you make an informed decision you won’t regret.